catseye/Guten-gutter/README.md

     export PATH=/path/to/this/repo/bin:$PATH

-Guten-gutter requires that the `t_rext` Python module from [T-Rext][] can be found on your `PYTHONPATH`.
-For example, you might add this line to your `.bashrc`:

-    export PYTHONPATH=/path/to/t-rext/repo/src:$PYTHONPATH

-An easy way to accomplish the above two things is to dock T-Rext and Guten-gutter using [toolshelf][]:
+An easy way to accomplish this is to dock Guten-gutter using [toolshelf][]:

-    toolshelf dock gh:catseye/t-rext gh:catseye/guten-gutter
+    toolshelf dock gh:catseye/guten-gutter

 Tests
 -----